zoggy/Saclay-coding-dojo/README.md

 * The 'randori' branch surprisely contains the code solution for randoris.

-Inside the 'katas' and 'randori' brances, the code is separated by folders indicating the language or utils used on the metting.
+Inside the 'katas' and 'randori' branches, the code is separated by folders indicating the date of the session.
+The description of each session must be briefly described on the readme of the correspondent branch.